nodef/extra-english-wordnet/README.md

 [WordNet®] is a large lexical database of English.
-This package includes data describing all parts-of-speech in [English WordNet] for use with [WordNet container].
+This package includes data describing all parts-of-speech, for use with [WordNet container].

 > Refer to [WordNet container] for usage examples.<br>
 > All data has been transformed from [WordNet 3.1].